-The country’s strong growth continues to be a magnet for both foreign investment and skilled workers from abroad temporarily moving to Brazil.
+Nevertheless, Brazil’s reputation as a growing economy continues to be a magnet for both foreign investment and skilled workers from abroad temporarily moving to Brazil.
 For foreign experts, the country’s pioneering fields of ethanol production – recently flagging, but still firmly supported by the government – and deep water oil research offer attractive career opportunities.

-São Paulo, Brazil’s largest city, is by far the most popular expat destination in the country.
-Apart from its sheer size – São Paulo’s metropolitan area is home to nearly 20 million people – the city also is Brazil’s economic and financial center, housing the São Paulo Stock Exchange.
-In 2011, it was estimated to generate over 17% of the country’s GDP.
-Plenty of multinational headquarters are located in São Paulo.
-The city has more to offer in terms of expat jobs than any other place in Brazil.
+São Paulo, Brazil’s largest city, is by far the most popular expat destination in the state.
+Apart from its sheer size – São Paulo’s metropolitan area is home to nearly 20 million people – it is also Brazil’s economic and financial center, housing the São Paulo Stock Exchange.
+In 2011, it was estimated to have generated over 17% of the country’s GDP.
+Plenty of multinational headquarters are located there, and expatriates moving to Brazil will find that São Paulo has more to offer than any other place in the country.